Skimlinks: Investors

-Funds have been raised from investors including The Accelerator Group, Sussex Place Ventures, NESTA, Venrex, BDMI and Greycroft, with advisory board members such as Gokul Rajaram (formerly Head of Product for Google AdSense and Facebook Ads) and Oren Michels (CEO of Mashery).
+Funds have been raised from investors including: The Accelerator Group, Sussex Place Ventures, NESTA, Venrex, BDMI and Greycroft, with advisory board members such as Gokul Rajaram (formerly Head of Product for Google AdSense and Facebook Ads) and Oren Michels (CEO of Mashery).
 In early 2015, Skimlinks' brought investors from Frog Capital on board as part of their Series C funding round, bringing their total funds raised to $24 million.

 Acquisitions

 Skimlinks acquired New York–based competitor, Atma Links, in 2011 to power its SkimWords technology.
 It then acquired InvisibleHand - a significant player in real-time e-commerce and product pricing - in 2013.

 Products

 Through relationships with various affiliate networks like Commission Junction, Pepperjam, and Linkshare, Skimlinks aggregates over 24,000 merchant programs which are available to publishers who join the service.
 To use Skimlinks, prospective users need to apply.
 Once approved, publishers receive a custom JavaScript snippet to be installed in the footer of their site(s).
 Users can also install Skimlinks using a WordPress plugin.
 The snippet will then automatically affiliate applicable URLs in their content.
 By using Skimlinks, publishers can earn money via commissions on sales, from product links and references in their content to merchants in the Skimlinks network.

 Skimlinks is used by 1.5 million domains globally by online publishers like BuzzFeed, Condé Nast, Hearst Digital, WordPress, Time Inc., and Mail Online.

-The company has released a variety of tools to which users have access in order to monetized their content.
+The company has released a variety of tools to which users have access in order to monetised their content.
 The main ones (as shown on the company's website) are as follows: